yoetli/Streaming_Sensor_Data_Dashboard/README.md

 !unzip sensor_df.zip

-The  unzipped file contains a folder named KETI and a README.txt file.
-Each folder inside the KETI represents a room number.
+The unzipped file KETI contains sub folders labeled with room numbers of the building and a README.txt file.
 Each room contains five csv files, and each file shows logged data of five different sensors.
-Each csv also includes timestamp column.
-These properties are:
+Csv files also include timestamp column.

 - co2.csv
 - humidity.csv